How to Build Organizational Resilience Against Narrative Attacks

 Monitor Emerging Threats in Real-Time

-Use AI-powered platforms to track the origins of disinformation campaigns, assess patterns in content spread, and alert stakeholders to emerging risks in real-time.
+Use AI-powered platforms to track the origins of narrative attack campaigns, assess patterns in content spread, and alert stakeholders to emerging risks in real-time.

 Using these techniques, we can focus on these defenses now to build a more secure, transparent, and trustworthy security posture for your organization and the global information ecosystem.